Jul 18, 2019 | by Budi Tanrim

 Time is precious, so protect it and be picky about meetings

-No matter where you work; big company, startup company, or self-employed.
-I think we’re all agree that time is such a precious and important aspect of ours.
+No matter where you work, I think we’re all agree that time is such a precious and important aspect of ours.

 However, very often people hesitance to say no to a meeting invitation.
 Before they knew it, their calendar gets cramped and complained about how they don’t have enough time to either do the work or think.

 If you’re in this situation, look at your calendar and try to do these five actions:

 Is there any recurring meeting that you can let go?

 A lot of us have a recurring meeting, either it’s bi-weekly or weekly meeting.
 In the beginning, maybe the intention is good.
 But after a while, that recurring meeting often becomes less efficient due to the nature of your team dynamic or project dynamic.
 The idea is to identify those and ask if it is worth to take everyone’s time?

 Is there any weekly meeting that you can loosen up to bi-weekly?